AlgoMaster Logo

 Intuition

-This is textbook stack behavior.
-Push letters onto the stack, and pop when you hit a #.
+A stack matches this behavior directly: push letters, pop on #.
 After processing both strings, whatever remains in each stack is the final text.
-If they match, return true.
+If the two results match, return true.

 Algorithm